magento/devdocs/src/cloud/env/variables-deploy.md

 Configure how `consumers` process messages from the message queue by choosing one of the following options:

--  `false`—Consumers process available messages in the queue, close the TCP connection, and terminate.
-Consumers do not wait for additional messages to enter the queue, even if the number of processed messages is less than the `max_messages` value specified in the `CRON_CONSUMERS_RUNNER` deploy variable.
+-  `false`—`Consumers` process available messages in the queue, close the TCP connection, and terminate. `Consumers` do not wait for additional messages to enter the queue, even if the number of processed messages is less than the `max_messages` value specified in the `CRON_CONSUMERS_RUNNER` deploy variable.

--  `true`—Consumers continue to process messages from the message queue until reaching the maximum number of messages (`max_messages`) specified in the `CRON_CONSUMERS_RUNNER` deploy variable before closing the TCP connection and terminating the consumer process.
+-  `true`—`Consumers` continue to process messages from the message queue until reaching the maximum number of messages (`max_messages`) specified in the `CRON_CONSUMERS_RUNNER` deploy variable before closing the TCP connection and terminating the consumer process.
 If the queue empties before reaching `max_messages`, the consumer waits for more messages to arrive.

 {:.bs-callout-warning}
 If you use workers to run `consumers` instead of using a cron job, set this variable to true.